-Bitplane's Imaris C1 Package image processing software provides tools to qualitatively and quantitatively process confocal images.
-Functionality includes analysis of 2D, 3D and 4D cell images, cell tracking, colocalization analysis, quantitation and statistical analyses.
+Bitplane's Imaris C1 Package image processing software enables advanced qualitative and quantitative image analysis of confocal and multiphoton microscope images.
+Functionality includes analysis of 2D, 3D and 4D cell images including 3D reconstructions, spot/vesicle/organelle quantitation, morphometric analysis, cell tracking, colocalization analysis, quantitation and statistical analyses.
 Modules include: Imaris Core, MeasurementPro, Vantage, Track, Coloc, Cell and XT.

 Links and Resources

-Before finalizing your experimental plan, please consult with Collene Jeter, PhD (firstname.lastname@example.org), who is also availble for instrument training and new protocol development.
+Before finalizing your experimental plan, please consult with Collene Jeter, PhD (email@example.com), who is also available for instrument training and new protocol development.

 Prescreen all slides for quality prior to adding precious sample and/or reagents.

 Always include appropriate controls (e.g. normal antibody, isotype control, secondary antibody only, etc.)

 Requests to schedule appointments requiring assistance with the instruments should be made at least 1 week in advance.
 The appointment will be scheduled the following week, as time is available.

 Only trained and authorized users may use the imaging equipment.